qdrant/landing_page/qdrant-landing/content/documentation/frameworks/spark.md

 For use with Java and Scala projects, the package can be found [here](https://central.sonatype.com/artifact/io.qdrant/spark).

-## Getting Started
+## Usage

-After successfully installing the Qdrant-Spark Connector, you can start integrating Qdrant with your Spark applications.
-Below, we'll walk through the basic steps of creating a Spark session with Qdrant support and loading data into Qdrant.
+Below, we'll walk through the steps of creating a Spark session with Qdrant support and loading data into Qdrant.

 ### Creating a single-node Spark session with Qdrant Support

-To begin, import the necessary libraries and create a Spark session with Qdrant support.
-Here's how:
+To begin, import the necessary libraries and create a Spark session with Qdrant support:

 ```python
 from pyspark.sql import SparkSession